Ferraz de Vasconcelos

 Ferraz de Vasconcelos is a municipality in the state of São Paulo in Brazil.
 It is part of the Metropolitan Region of São Paulo.
-The population is 196,500 (2020 est.) in an area of 29.56 km^{2}.
+The population is 179,198 (2022 Census) in an area of 29.56 km^{2}.

 History

 Ferraz de Vasconcelos is one of the cities of São Paulo founded by immigrants.

 Ferraz de Vasconcelos was founded by two Italian immigrants, Helmuth Hans Hermann and Henry Louis Baxmann Kaesemodel.

 Polo Italy Grape production in Brazil, the city is a pioneer in the cultivation of fruit.
 The first seedlings reach the hands of Italian immigrants who fixate on site.
 With the coming of Japanese agriculture becomes the main economic source.
 Today, the town hall and public buildings of the city are baptized Palace of Grape Italy.